Outgassing 101 – Coating pinholing and prevention methods

 Outgassing is a natural process that occurs in all concrete slabs.
 This process does not always cause problems for coating applications, but it sometimes can, especially around the summer months, when atmospheric pressure changes are frequent and the temperatures of substrates and air can rise and fall quite dramatically over the course of a day.
 However, all slabs are different.
 Some may produce a lot of outgassing while others produce very little.
 All concrete outgasses under the right conditions, but some less dense concretes do it more than others, while some older slabs do it less.
 Newer concrete poses more of a threat as it attempts to degas from its original pour and tries to eliminate that gas during its younger years, in addition to a cyclical outgassing tendency like all other concrete.
 But regardless, even aged concrete will outgas.
 Even well after a 28-day curing period (the industry standard) of concrete, for months and sometimes even for years, a newer concrete slab is still finding ways to expel deeply trapped gas which advances towards the surface to release.

 Temperature and environmental conditions are important factors contributing to outgassing.
 Vapor (air) moves in and out of concrete with changes in ambient air temperature and concrete temperature, as well as barometric (atmospheric) pressure, air flow, and humidity fluctuations.
-Like any element in nature, concrete attempts to seek equilibrium with its surroundings therefore releases air and water vapor that expanded when temperatures rise, and conversely, absorbs air and water vapor when temperatures drop.
+Like any element in nature, concrete attempts to seek equilibrium with its surroundings therefore releases air and water vapor that expanded when temperatures rise, and conversely, absorbs air and moisture when temperatures drop.
 The air expansion and release will typically occur as temperatures increase, and expanding air then travels through the concrete pores and capillaries often reaching the surface.
-The relief points of outgassing from pores can typically be covered easily with penetrating coatings, but outgassing under higher pressure may push and funnel through channels or capillaries and thus prove more difficult to manage at those point.
+The relief points of outgassing from pores can typically be covered easily with penetrating coatings, but outgassing under higher pressure may push and funnel through channels or capillaries and thus prove more difficult to manage at those points.
 Since concrete is like a sponge with residual moisture always within it, at times, the air migration to the surface will bring with it moisture vapor transmission (MVT), and sometimes other corrosives, chlorides, or contaminants.
 The direction of outgas travel is usually from the cooler side of a slab towards the hotter side, but not always.
-Air temperature directly over the slab plays a role, and If both sides of a slab are hot, it doesn’t matter much.
-Gravity also plays a role, and less dense heated air typically tends to travel upwards through pores, making its way to top sections of walls; or if on floors, usually on the surface where you are about to coat.
+Air temperature directly over the slab plays a role, and if both sides of a slab are hot, it doesn’t matter much.
+Gravity also plays a role, and the less dense heated air typically tends to travel upwards through pores, making its way to top sections of walls; or if on floors, usually on the surface where you are about to coat.

 When barrier coatings are applied to a concrete surface that is outgassing, a blister or pinhole can form in the coating.
 This is because the pressure is trapped under a non-breathable coating or film, covering the relief areas like putting down a plastic sheet.
-Because the coating is fresh as a liquid and still curing, this will result in a defect or void in the coating during its vulnerable period of attempting to dry and cure.
+Because the coating is fresh (liquid) and still curing, this will result in a defect or void in the coating during its vulnerable period of attempting to dry and cure.
 After a coating has finally cured, the defect will often appear as a small bubble on the surface or a crater-like impression (or sometimes a reverse crater with thicker systems such as the Epoxytec CPP Series, looking like a lump or bump).

 Why does this entrained air want to escape?
 It is basic physics: air expands as it is heated or being drawn out as barometric pressure shifts.
-The more severe and common cases are from heated concrete or rising temperatures.
-The effect can be compounded by building more and more pressure, needing large relief channels or capillaries for vapor to travel.
+The more severe and common cases are from directly heated concrete or rising temperatures.
+The effect can be compounded by building more and more pressure, needing large relief channels or capillaries for vapor to escape.
 These usually form larger pinholes that are hard to plug up, even after layering coatings in multiple passes.
-Several factors are linked to heat: (1) the curing of most industrial coatings is an exothermic reaction that generates heat (the thicker the coating, the more heat is generated); (2) if the slab is colder than the warmer air above it, then a temperature gradient exists causing air to flow from the colder slab to the warmer air; (3) super heating, such as direct sun, will create a rapid rise of vapor pressure from a sudden force of air expansion.
+Several factors are linked to heat: (1) the curing of most industrial thermosetting coatings is an exothermic reaction that generates heat (the thicker the coating, the more heat is generated); (2) if the slab is colder than the warmer air above it, then a temperature gradient exists causing air to flow from the colder slab to the warmer air; (3) super heating, such as direct sun, will create a rapid rise of vapor pressure from a sudden force of air expansion.

 Other subtle factors at work would be air circulation over the slab that will also increase the tendency of air to want to escape the slab.
 In addition, outgassing can be aggravated when abrasive blasting, thereby opening more air pockets and bug holes.
 Outgassing (or off-gassing when chemically caused) may also result from degradation of concrete, where there is likely a pH imbalance, or a chemical interaction from a contaminant is reacting with the alkaline Portland cement.
 Acids, solvents, and other contaminants trapped within the concrete may create a very specific and noticeable area, where otherwise it may not be noticeable at all.

-Here are various conditions that increase the likelihood of outgassing and pinholing.
+Here are various conditions that increase the likelihood of outgassing and pinholing:

 100% solids or high solids coatings.
 Thicker, higher viscosity coatings tend to penetrate less into the concrete’s porosity, causing film floating and pinholing channels to form more noticeably, rather than penetrating and collapsing into the pores.